 Is there merit to these astounding-sounding claims?
 In short, yes, there definitely is some solid science to back up the notion of chebula being anti-aging magic for your skin.
 Let’s look at what chebula has been successfully proven to accomplish.

-Antioxidant/Anti-Aging Function: It is the antioxidant capacity of chebula that gives it such powerful anti-aging power.
-In fact, chebula extract is stronger than the antioxidants we generally consider the best for our skin, including vitamin C (ascorbic acid), vitamin E (tocopherol) and BHT.
-Chebula is able to scavenge more free radicals, and for a longer duration of time, than other antioxidants can.
-One study stated, “The antioxidant activity of the extract is significantly higher than the standard ascorbic acid, and its activity is concentration-dependent.
+It is the antioxidant capacity of chebula that gives it such powerful anti-aging power.
+In fact, chebula extract is stronger than the antioxidants we generally consider the best for our skin, including vitamin C (ascorbic acid), vitamin E (tocopherol), and BHT.
+Chebula is able to scavenge more free radicals, and for a longer duration of time than other antioxidants can.
+A 2016 study stated, “The antioxidant activity of the extract is significantly higher than the standard ascorbic acid, and its activity is concentration-dependent.
 It is concluded that a polyphenolic-rich fraction of T. chebula fruits is a potential source of natural antioxidants.”
-True Botanicals is indeed true in its claim that its ORAC score, the scale that measures antioxidant function, is higher than acai.

 Chebula’s effects go beyond the surface, too, with another study stating that “These results demonstrate that functionally important TC extract responses occur in the epidermis and are therefore not restricted to the dermal layer.
 Our findings thus suggest mechanisms by which TC may strengthen full-thickness skin architecture for treatment of skin aging and/or chronic wounds.”

 Corrects Photo Damage and Strengthens Skin